Orchestra & Choir at Malhamdale

 After dinner: Music activity

-This 7-night holidays include a Free Day on Tuesday for you to relax in the Country House or explore the local area
+The free day on Tuesday is for you to relax in the Country House or explore the local area

 Departure day: Depart after a leisurely breakfast